This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Hammer time!
 We love our west London pubs and none more so than the bars and pubs in Hammersmith – you really are spoilt for choice in terms of drinking and eating (west is best!).

-Hammersmith is particularly blessed because it has a good combination of traditional pubs (for instance, Fullers Brewery is based just down the road in nearby Chiswick) and newer, more crafty bar chains like BrewDog and Belushis.
+The Hammersmith pub scene is particularly blessed because Hammersmith has a good combination of traditional pubs (for instance, Fullers Brewery is based just down the road in nearby Chiswick) and newer, more crafty bar chains like BrewDog and Belushis.

 1. The Dove